Timliuzhaolu/SHOUT-Project/README.md

 # Listening to mental health crisis needs at scale: using Natural Language Processing to understand and evaluate a mental health crisis text messaging service.
+====
-[This repository contains Python implementation of transformer-based NLP methods for mental health text as described here](https://www.frontiersin.org/articles/10.3389/fdgth.2021.779091/full)
+This repository contains Python implementation of transformer-based NLP methods for mental health text as described [here](https://www.frontiersin.org/articles/10.3389/fdgth.2021.779091/full)

 ## Requirements
 - python 3.9.1